kicky1/eTrener2/README.md

-# Projekt Inżynierski - Krysztof Wicki
+# Projekt Inżynierski - Krzysztof Wicki